 3. Because that view out there is freakin’ gorgeous.

-Another major benefit of polarized lenses, apart for their epic glare-blocking ability, is that they enhance your vision by adding contrast and clarity to your view.
+Another major benefit of polarized lenses, apart from their epic glare-blocking ability, is that they enhance your vision by adding contrast and clarity to your view.

 Whether you’re looking at a gorgeous sunset, a beautiful waterfall, or majestic mountains in the distance, polarized sunglasses make your good views even greater.

 4. Because you got up early and you’re staying up late.

 Eyes feeling tired and weary?
 Polarized sunglasses ease eyestrain.
 By cutting down on glare and harsh UV rays, your eyes can take a chill pill when you’re out on the water.
 So sit back with a cold one and enjoy the view.

 5. Because you’re cool and you really don’t need another reason.
 Enough said.